tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/厂商通道限额说明_intl_en.md

 ### Quota query guide

 - Query in the console: you can query the cumulative number of users on the [OPPO PUSH Operation Platform](https://push.oppo.com), which is refreshed once every day.
-- Query through API: see [OPPO PUSH Platform Server-side API](https://developers.oppomobile.com/wiki/doc/index#id=71).
+- Query through an API: see [OPPO PUSH Platform Server-side API](https://developers.oppomobile.com/wiki/doc/index#id=71).

 ## Mi Channel Limits